eo-training/eo-training.github.io/collections/_chief-basics/index.md

 # Welcome to the **Chief & Assistant Chief Basics** online training class!

-It will take approximately **2 hours** to view this training class.
+It will take approximately **1 hour** to view this training class.
 You can pause anytime.

 Audio narration plays automatically for each slide.
 At the end of each narration, you will advance to the next slide automatically.